ZihouWong/AnimatingViewsAndTransitions-SwiftUI/README.md

 # Drawing Animating Views and Transitions

-Use this project to code along with the [Animating Views and Transitions](https://developer.apple.com/tutorials/swiftui/animating-views-and-transitions) tutorial.
+___

+## What's it?

+Part 5 of the SwiftUI tutorials.
+For more information, see [Animating Views and Transitions](https://developer.apple.com/tutorials/swiftui/animating-views-and-transitions).